alex-lansing/DH199-UX-Project/README.md

 ### 5-Second Test
-The purpose of this study is to evaluate the CTA placement and overall design of pages on the La Historia Museum website.
-Participants will be shown the Get Involved page and the Comment section on the Events page.
+The purpose of this study is to observe users' first impressions of the website's key pages.
+Participants will be shown the Home Page and the Donation page.
 After viewing each for five seconds, participants will be asked two questions about what they can remember.

-The Get Involved page and Events page are one of the top two pages that aim to engage the community.
-Data from this study will help better understand how successful this engagement is.
+The Home Page and Donation Page are important pages that aim to engage the community.
+Data from this study will provide information about the perceived engagement at first glance.

 ### Materials
-- Image of the "Volunteer" section at the top of the Get Involved page
+- Image of the Home Page
-- Image of the Comment Section under the first event on the Events page
+- Image of the Donation Page
 - 2 recall questions about each image
 - [Maze Collaboration Link](https://app.maze.co/join?code=367bf3fa56a2a2573f9784b3dd8292c187e141dfda9937) FOR TEAM ONLY (will input official link when ready to test)